jacobobryant/platypub/README.md

 # Platypub

-Platypub is a publishing platform that's meant to give you the same amount of control as you would get from a static site generator, while providing the same level of convenience as WordPress, Ghost, Substack etc. See [Announcing Platypub: open-source blogging + newsletter tool](https://biffweb.com/p/announcing-platypub/).
+An in-depth, real-world example project made with [Biff](https://biffweb.com/).
+Platypub is a publishing platform that's meant to give you the same amount of control as you would get from a static site generator, while providing the same level of convenience as WordPress, Ghost, Substack etc. In addition to scratching my own itch, Platypub is intended to help people learn Biff by providing a fun opportunity to hack on an open-source application.
+See the [list of good first issues](https://github.com/jacobobryant/platypub/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) if you'd like to start contributing.

+See also [Announcing Platypub: open-source blogging + newsletter tool](https://biffweb.com/p/announcing-platypub/).
 Platypub is very early stage and needs a lot of work.
-Nevertheless I am already using it for both [biffweb.com](https://biffweb.com) and [blog.thesample.ai](https://blog.thesample.ai/).
+Nevertheless I am already using it for both
+[biffweb.com](https://biffweb.com) and [blog.thesample.ai](https://blog.thesample.ai/).

 ## Getting started